-You can now get no-contract Android phones for $100 or less with pretty decent features including a few 4G phones.
+You can now get no-contract Android phones for $100 or less with pretty decent features including a few 5G phones.
 One downside is that some of these companies don’t let you move the phone to another company.
 On the upside, here’s a way to limit your spending if you’re unfamiliar with their service.

-The other smartphones available from them cost just a little more.
+The other smartphones available from them cost a little more.

 Straight Talk Wireless has one of the most attractive unlimited no-contract plans at $45 per month.
 This includes unlimited data.
 They have a pretty good line-up, and you can choose which major network you will use, by choosing the phone you buy.

-You have a lot of choices in no-contract Android phones even when you limit the price to $100. so pick a plan and choose your phone.
+You have a lot of choices in no-contract Android phones even when you limit the price to $100.
+So pick a plan and choose your phone.